syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 ### onPanning

-Called whenever panning is happening.
+Whenever panning happens, this method is called.
 Subclasses can override this method to do any custom operations based on the details provided in the [MapPanDetails].

 [MapPanDetails] contains following properties,
     * [MapPanDetails.previousVisibleBounds] - provides the visible bounds before the current panning operation completes i.e. current visible bounds.